 The Group's current business is the importing and marketing of Accoya® Wood, which the Group has done since 2008.
 The Group has sufficient financing available to operate this existing import business on a going concern basis.
-The Group's directors are of a view that there is an investment opportunity for the Group to build and operate its own Accoya® Wood factory in China.
+The directors are of a view that there is an investment opportunity for the Group to build and operate its own Accoya® Wood factory in China.
 By virtue of the investment agreement signed with Nantong Acetic Acid Chemical Company Ltd (NTAAC) on 31 March 2021, the LOI with its partner bank, and the subscription agreement entered into between a private family office, the directors believe there is now sufficient funding available to build the first Accoya® Wood factory in China.

 The execution of the business plan and the availability of additional funds are inherently uncertain.
 The business plan is dependent on the standard milestones in such a project, including the approval of the joint venture by local government officials, and the successful construction and operation of a manufacturing plant.
+Changes in these factors could also result in an impairment to the carrying value of the licence assets.
+These conditions indicate the existence of a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern.